millengustavo/causality/the-book-of-why/notes.md

 Front-door estimates do the same as RCTs, with the additional virtue of observing people's behavior in their own natural habitat instead of a laboratory.

 ## The Do-Calculus, or mind over matter

+**Front- and back-door adjustment formulas** -> the ultimate goal is to calculate the effect of an intervention, P(Y | do(X)), in terms of data such as P(Y | X, A, B, Z,…) that do not involve a do-operator -> then we can use observational data to estimate the causal effect, allowing us to leap from rung one to rung two of the Ladder of Causation

+### Rule 1
+> P(Y | do(X), Z, W) = P(Y | do(X), Z)

+Provided that the variable set Z blocks all the paths from W to Y after we have deleted all the arrows leading into X

+### Rule 2
+> P(Y | do(X), Z) = P(Y | X, Z)

+If Z satisfies the back-door criterion.
+Is the same as saying: after we have controlled for a sufficient deconfounding set, any remaining correlation is a genuine causal effect

+### Rule 3
+> P(Y | do(X)) = P(Y)

+If there is no path from X to Y with only forward-directed arrows.
+Same as: if we do something that does not affect Y, then the probability distribution of Y will not change

+### Syntactic interpration of the rules
+- Rule 1 permits the addition or deletion of observations.
+- Rule 2 permits the replacement of an intervention with an observation, or vice versa.
+- Rule 3 permits the deletion or addition of interventions

+### One issue with do-calculus
+It enables the construction of a proof, but it does not help us find one.
+It is an excellent verifier of a solution but not such a good searcher for one

+### Instrumental variables
+Important tool in that they help us uncover causal information that goes beyond the do-calculus.
+The latter insists on point estimates rather than inequalities and would give up on cases in which all we can get are inequalities.

+The do-calculus is more flexible than instrumental variables.
+In do-calculus we make no assumptions whatsoever regarding the nature of the functions in the causal model.
+But if we can justify an assumption like monotonicity or linearity on scientific grounds, then a more special-purpose tool like instrumental variables is worth considering